adieunix/wiihacks-wiki/wiki/rules/posting.md

      [The WiiHacks Wiki F.A.Q.](https://www.wiihacks.org/faqs)

+   * Your title must be brief and completely encompass your issue.
+Short titles that convey no information and long titles that give full histories and are hard to read will be removed.

    * Loader help (USBLoaderGX, cfg-usbloader, WiiFlow, etc) need to have all relevant information or they will be removed.
 Hardware, Software, syscheck, & SD/USB Card setup must all be provided.

    * Post your syscheck as a link.
 Posts that have syschecks in the body will be removed as they are hard to read.